 Students have an opportunity to review all syllabi for courses offered by the Department during the registration period at the following CEU E-learning site.

 Only those who registered in the registration period or at least 3 days before the first class meeting can participate in a course.
 Enrolling in a course through its e-learning site (Moodle) does not substitute registration via CEU PU e:Vision Portal.

 Dropping a course or altering registration (i.e., changing from grade to audit, or vice versa) is only possible not later than 14 days prior to the final assessment of the given course.
 Students who neither take the final exam, drop the course, nor change it to audit will receive an Administrative Fail (AF).

-Certain courses have pre-requisites, as indicated in this Booklet.
+Certain courses have pre-requisites, as indicated in the Information Booklet.
 Pre-requisite courses have to be completed for Grade.
 Where offered, successfully passing a pre-test qualifies as passing the pre-requisite course.
 A successfully completed pre-test does not yield credit, unless stated otherwise.